jtwig/jtwig/README.md

 ### Why beta?

 Currently the version is in beta stage, we are testing it under heavy scenarios, in real world cases.
-Also it will need some enhancements by adding a good number of functions.
-There is also some work left to do in order to have a better aproximation to the Twig syntax.
+Also it will need some enhancements by adding a good amount of functions.

+### Architecture

+JTwig architecture is really simple.
+It consists of a [Parboiled Parser](https://github.com/sirthias/parboiled), that process the template.
+After assembly all Extends and Includes macros, it renders the output.

 ### Example